hassansuhaib/100-days-of-code/log.md

 **Time Spent Learning:** ~40 mins

 **Thoughts:** CSS is getting harder but I have to keep up with it so I can learn Web Development in its true sense.
 FreeCodeCamp is teaching things that I have never ever seen before in any course like using ":root", @media and variable.
 Now I have started the chapter of Applied Visual Design and I hope to learn some real stuff and then apply it later on.
 Didn't get the time to invest in Pset4 today and will do that tomorrow In Shaa Allah!

+### Day 6: February 18, 2020.

+**Today's Progress:** Completed 73# of Appied Visual Design on FreeCodeCamp

+**Time Spent Learning:** ~1 Hour

+**Thoughts:** Today I learned some really intriguing stuff.
+I've now realized how powerful CSS is.
+You can animate, create a penguin, apply gradients and all kinds of stuff.
+I hope to make awesome websites using all this code in the future.
+It will be fun.
+I'm thinking about learning flutter so that I can make apps in it to participate in the upcoming competition in Lahore where I can compete in either App Development or Web Application Development.